 Avoid: Green juice

 Juicing is more than a health craze, it’s a movement, but if you have thyroid issues, this may be one healthy habit to skip, says Dr. Rosenfeld.
 “When you juice your greens, the goitrogens are even more concentrated,” she says.
 “Eat at your veggies and fruits rather than drinking them.”

 Estrogen (and soy is a phytoestrogen) increases thyroid hormone-binding globulin which increases bound thyroid hormone and needs for more thyroid hormone.
 You would have to eat a lot of soy before this became an issue.
 Soy is another goitrogen, which can be an issue for people whose iodine levels are already compromised.
-“The main problem is that soy hinders the absorption of the thyroid hormones patients are taking, “says John Woody Sistrunk, MD, an endocrinologist in Jackson, Mississippi and the Chair of the American Association of Clinical Endocrinologist’s Thyroid Disease State Network.
-Avoid this scenario by taking your thyroid hormone alone and on an empty stomach away from vitamins, iron, calcium, fiber and some of these foods can reduce thyroid hormone absorption.
+“The main problem is that soy hinders the absorption of the thyroid hormones patients are taking, “says John Woody Sistrunk, MD, an endocrinologist in Jackson, Mississippi, and the Chair of the American Association of Clinical Endocrinologist’s Thyroid Disease State Network.
+Thyroid hormone should be taken on an empty stomach away from vitamins, iron, calcium, fiber and some of these foods can reduce thyroid hormone absorption.